tapis-project/documentation/source/deployment/vault.rst

 The deployer scripts detect the *vault* file to determine whether Vault has been installed.
 This file along with the *vault-token* file are placed in user's home directory by default, but this can be changed.

-At this point, a Vault docker image is running in a Kubernetes pod and deployment scripts write the unseal keys and the root token to files.
+At this point, a Vault docker image is running in a Kubernetes pod and deployment scripts have written the unseal keys and the root token to files.
 These secrets are also written to Kubernetes secrets to make them available to pods and jobs.
 Kubernetes has all the secret information needed to restart Vault whenever it detects a failure or needs to move the pod.
 This automation comes at the cost of having sensitive Vault secrets on disk in the Kubernetes control plane.

 The next phase initializes the Vault with Tapis roles, policies and secrets using the SkAdmin utility program.
-SkAdmin secrets management capabilities is discussed in depth in its own `topic <secrets.html>`_, but here we'll focus on its role in Vault's one-time initialization.
+SkAdmin secrets management capabilities is discussed in depth in its own `topic <secrets.html>`_, but here we'll focus on its role during Vault initialization.

 SkAdmin connects to Vault with administrative permissions so that is can set up Tapis's `standard policies <https://github.com/tapis-project/tapis-deployer/tree/main/playbooks/roles/skadmin/templates/kube/tapis-vault/policies/sk>`_ and its `administrative policies <https://github.com/tapis-project/tapis-deployer/tree/main/playbooks/roles/skadmin/templates/kube/tapis-vault/policies/sk-admin>`_.
 SkAdmin also sets up Tapis's `standard roles <https://github.com/tapis-project/tapis-deployer/blob/main/playbooks/roles/skadmin/templates/kube/tapis-vault/roles/sk-role.json>`_ and its `administrative roles <https://github.com/tapis-project/tapis-deployer/blob/main/playbooks/roles/skadmin/templates/kube/tapis-vault/roles/sk-admin-role.json>`_.